theduke/tokio-blocked/README.md

 ## Quickstart

+If you prefer examples, just jump into the [examples](./examples) directory and execute the `./run.sh` script.

 **NOTE**: The `tracing` feature in Tokio is experimental (as of Tokio 1.47).
 To enable it, set the environment variable `RUSTFLAGS="--cfg tokio_unstable"` when building.